- Is my application complete?

-We will accept either the SAT or the ACT and have no preference for either test.
-We suggest that you take the SAT or the ACT test at least twice, as scores tend to jump between the spring of junior year and the fall of senior year.
+If you choose to submit your test scores, we will accept either the SAT or the ACT and have no preference for either test.
 Please submit all scores to Notre Dame for review.
 If you submit multiple scores, we will superscore the tests for our evaluation.
 This means we will consider the highest composite score and highest scores on each section, regardless of test date.
 Note that we do not require the writing portion of the ACT or the SAT.

 If you have any questions about applying as a home-schooled student, feel free to call the Admissions Office at (574) 631-7505.